Jordanian Royals Celebrate Mine-Free Jordan

 The Norwegian Crown Prince gave a speech during the ceremony and congratulated Jordan for its significant achievement.
 He added, “Jordan has shown courage, responsibility and persistence in turning the dream of a mine-free Jordan into reality in a region where landmines still represent a threat to people’s life and hinder social and economic development.”

-At the end of the ceremony, Crown Prince Hussein handed over to Crown Prince Haakon of Prince Mired, as well as sponsors and donors of the NCDR, decorations designed specially for this event.Filed under Jordanian Royals, Norwegian Royals
+At the end of the ceremony, Crown Prince Hussein handed over to Crown Prince Haakon of Prince Mired, as well as sponsors and donors of the NCDR, decorations designed specially for this event.Filed under Jordan, Norway

-Tagged Crown Prince Haakon, Crown Prince Hussein, Humanitarian Efforts, Official Visit, Prince Mired.
+Tagged Crown Prince Haakon of Norway, Crown Prince Hussein of Jordan, Humanitarian Efforts, Official Visit, Prince Mired bin Ra'ad of Iraq.